 Here’s our favorite way to use a scale with the Ratio Eight.
 Once you do it a few times, it will become second nature!

-Three of our favorite scales to add consistency to your morning ritual:
+Here are three of our favorite scales to add consistency to your morning ritual:

 The Workhorse: CJ-4000 Scale

 A simple, sturdy workhorse with accuracy that lasts.
 This comes with a neutral backlit LED display.
-The accuracy is within a tenth of a gram, and with a 20 year manufacturer’s warranty, you can rely on this scale to provide great results with your weighing routine for many years to come. ($29 from Ratio Coffee)
+The accuracy is within a tenth of a gram, and with a 20 year manufacturer’s warranty, you can rely on this scale to provide great results with your weighing routine for many years to come. ($29 from Prima Coffee)

 The Pour Over Companion: Hario V60 Drip Scale